Life’s too short to let stress, depression, anxiety and relationship difficulties stop you. Start counselling today and start living your life again.

 Termination of counselling.

 Counselling should always be cancelled by mutual agreement.
 There is a general expectation that you will arrive at your appointment on time every week.

 Missed sessions are chargeable but if there is a genuine reason why you cannot attend (i.e. life does go on), I will always try to offer an alternative.

 If you have a complaint about counselling, it is better to talk to me about it in the session.
-In the unlikely event that I am unable to satisfy your concerns, you should contact the British Association of Counselling and Psychotherapy.
+In the unlikely event that I am unable to satisfy your concerns, you should contact the British Psychoanalytic Association.

 If you’d like to find out more, please send me a message.
 I aim to respond within 24 hours.

 I came to see you for 6 months or so a few years back, and I wanted to write to say thank you.

 Today I’m getting married.
 The intellectual entanglement of my brain and my emotions, the niggling sense of unworthiness that we spoke about – they’re not disappeared or cured, but that was never the point.
 I have come to cope and manage all that, and find happiness with myself, and now, with someone else.